Pipe dream: Pilot project shows Delhi's ambitious 24x7 water supply scheme a long shot

 In the existing infrastructure, the DJB supplies water at high pressure.
 So, whenever the supply exceeds the demand, say on rainy days, the pipelines burst at weak points, an expert said.

-Virender Kumar said before starting the pilot, the DJB surveyed its existing infrastructure and carried out replacement works to improve the water supply network.
+Virender Kumar said before starting the pilot project, the DJB surveyed its existing infrastructure and carried out replacement works to improve the water supply network.

 "We replaced 30-35 years old pipelines.
 Around 60 percent of the network in Malviya Nagar and 80 percent in Vasant Vihar had to be changed," Kumar said.